dasoljlee/GAM305_Team1/README.md

 Evan: Everything is going very smoothly so far.
 During last week’s evaluation, we encountered a bug and faced some last minute issues with collision across the entire game level.
 After solving that issue before last week’s Alpha release, we have not encountered any notable bugs or errors as we worked towards this Beta release.

 Jessi: Based on last week's evaluation we had encountered bugs.
 During the evaluation we were able to provide each other solutions to resolve the bugs that we were having.
 We had plan to work on our tasks and have meetings to test our tasks to ensure that everything was smooth.
 Since then, we have not encountered any bugs and a great functioning game.

+Matthew: I would say the thing that went well was the development of the playercharacter.
+I believe that we were already set up by the amount of progress I had made on it and were able to contribe more resources towards UI and Level assets.

 ## What parts of the plan did the team perceive to go wrong in relation to the last stage evaluation?